MarkusUrbanPersonal/connect_global_app/README.md

 ### **The future** ✨
 What about going one step further, and using *bluetooth* to actually connect users, as they're walking through common areas?
 The phone could display the common interests and conversation would start instantly.
 That is a future vision for this project.
-Until then, **Connect** is a great way to connect with new people at all kind of events.
+Until then, **Connect** is a great way to meet with new people at all kind of events.

 <p align="right">
   <img src="https://github.com/user-attachments/assets/4eefaf24-f4ca-4d93-a199-249804f0ed41" width="200">